weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 ## Query-time parameters

-You can supply parameters query time by adding it to the HTTP header.
+You can supply parameters at query time by adding it to the HTTP header.

 | HTTP Header | Value | Purpose | Note |
 | :- | :- | :- | :- |